RezaTaran2005/Polotical-Compass-Telegram-bot/README.md

 # 🧭 Political Compass Telegram Bot

-A professional, modular Telegram bot that runs the Political Compass test, generates a personalised compass chart, and delivers results — all via Inline keyboards.
+A professional, modular Telegram bot that runs the Political Compass test.

 ---